GCPlot/gcplot-knowledge-base/log-files-processing/connector-installation-and-configuration/installation.md

 ## Install from tar.gz \(macOS\) {#macos}

-First let's see what user we are running:
+First, let's see what the user is currently used:

 ```
 $ whoami
 myuser
 ```

+Remember that value, we will use it later.
 The next steps are the same as with other platforms - download, extract, move:

 ```
 $ cd /tmp